Orpheus (Ash song): Usage

 Ever since its first appearance at the Royal Albert Hall for the Teenage Cancer Trust charity, it has appeared in almost every Ash performance, and also appears on the limited edition live Meltdown CD and the Commando EP.
-It is one of the EA Trax in the videogames Burnout 3 and NHL 2005.
-The song appeared in various musical publications' lists of songs of 2004.

 B-sides

-The first b-side of the single is "Everybody's Happy Nowadays", a cover of the Buzzcocks single from their Singles Going Steady compilation, with a guest appearance from Coldplay's lead singer, Chris Martin, who sings lead vocals in the chorus.
+The first B-side of the single is "Everybody's Happy Nowadays", a cover of the Buzzcocks single from their Singles Going Steady compilation, with a guest appearance from Coldplay's lead singer, Chris Martin, who sings lead vocals in the chorus.
 The song was recorded for the soundtrack to the film Shaun of the Dead.

-The single's second b-side was Ash's longest released track (until A-Z series single "Sky Burial" in 2010), "Tinseltown", which was originally meant to appear on the album itself.
-Mark has described it as "a 9½ minute epic which goes on a music oddessy, covers every genre from '4 to the Floor Handbag' to Sonic Youth spaz outs and kraut rock".
+The single's second B-side is Ash's longest released track (until A-Z series single "Sky Burial" in 2010), "Tinseltown", which was originally meant to appear on the album itself.
+Mark has described it as "a 9½ minute epic which goes on a music odyssey, covers every genre from '4 to the Floor Handbag' to Sonic Youth spaz outs and kraut rock".
 The song alternates between gentle acoustic and harsh dance floor beats.

 Video and DVD

-Directed by Jeff Thomas, returning from "There's a Star", centers around car chases across the Almerian desert of Spain with two bandits chasing the band in a Gumball Rally style vehicle.
+Directed by Jeff Thomas, the video centres around car chases across the Almerian desert of Spain with two bandits chasing the band in a Gumball Rally style vehicle.
 Mark described it as follows: "The video was made in Almeria, Southern Spain.
 It's basically a car chase across the desert with two bandits trying to run us off the road, total Wacky Racers stuff.
 Intercut with us performing in a dirty biker bar it's a full throttle sweatfest!"

 Wheeler has described it as: "It was fantastic, basically; flying off to Spain, getting in a car, smashing it up and rocking out!
 By the end of it the car was pretty much totaled on one side so we had to film the last shots from the other side of the car.
 The cars were like totally mangled.
 It was great, we got to drive through barrels of water as well, as you can see later on.
 The way we've got the numbers on the screen is, I suppose, reminiscent of a computer game."

 "Orpheus" was also released as a DVD.
 It contained "Orpheus" and "Tinseltown" as audio tracks, the music videos for "Orpheus" and download only single "Clones" and a video of the making of "Orpheus".